Plan Your Visit To Crofton Beam Engines.

 Please note that the only access to the site is via the main gate opposite the car park.
 No access from the lower canal entrance at lock 60.
 That gate is locked.

 We are following Government guidance for visitor attractions to ensure a COVID safe environment for volunteers, visitors and staff.

 Crofton Beam Engines is located in rural North East Wiltshire between the villages of Great Bedwyn and Burbage, approximately six miles south of Marlborough.
 Please see the map below, our full postal address, and the detailed directions on this page.

 Please note: Public access to the site on open days is by the main entrance only.
 There is no access from the lower canal entrance at lock 60.
-This helps our hard-working volunteers and staff regulate visitor numbers to the site and keep COVID safe.

 Address, Telephone, E-mail Address and SatNav Postcode